What is a LIRA for?

 When you retire, there are three ways to withdraw money from LIRA.

-One option is to turn the LIRA into a life income fund (LIF).
+One option is to convert the LIRA into a life income fund (LIF).

-- There’s an upper limit to the amount you can withdraw from your
+- There is an upper limit to the amount you can withdraw from your

-impossible to predict with complete accuracy what your maximum
+on these variables, it is impossible to predict your maximum

-- There is also a minimum annual withdrawal, which changes depending
+- There is also a minimum annual withdrawal, which varies based on

 method as the annual minimum withdrawal for a RRIF.

-- In the event of death, funds from a LIF are paid to the surviving spouse first.
+- In the event of death, funds in a LIF are transferred first to the surviving spouse.

 The second option: a life annuity